 Let’s be real, you can’t always avoid flying.
 But, there are ways you can improve your impact with thoughtful travel plans.

-This one’s pretty simple.
+- Choose Nonstop Flights: This one’s pretty simple.
 The more direct your route, the fewer emissions you cause.
 Switching flights can mean zigzagging back and forth, and going out of your way to get where you want.

-Yeah, remember that “treat yourself?”
-Save your money and fly coach, because business-class fliers leave a much bigger carbon footprint.
+- Fly Coach: Save your money and fly coach, because business-class fliers leave a much bigger carbon footprint.
 We could get into some math, but the long and short of it is that business, premium, and first-class tickets are as wasteful as they are expensive.